maithaalghfeli/RobotaPsyche/MIDTERM/README.md

 #### What I Actually Implemented:

 - When the health levels are severely damaged the organisms have difficulties moving even when the tank is Green.
+- Health levels of weakened organisms can be revived if they make it back into the tank before the red.
+(ONLY FOR ORGANISMS THAT WENT BLUE DURING YELLOW)
 - Organisms die when they're outside of the tank during the red.
 (I attempted to weaken them, but I can't understand my own code tbh).
 - Organisms no longer move in the when the Tank is red.
 - Legend is implemented.